Bubbles (video game): Hardware

+Release

+Williams promoted the game at the Amusement Operators Expo (AOE) in March 1983 at the O'Hare Exposition Center in Chicago, Illinois.
+Afterward, it registered Bubbles program and graphics with the United States Copyright Office on May 2, 1983.
+The company then filed the stylized logo with the United States Patent and Trademark Office on May 13, 1983.

-After Bubbless release in arcades, the game was neither followed by a sequel nor ported to home consoles at the time.
+After Bubbles release in arcades, the game was neither followed by a sequel nor ported to home consoles at the time.
 Williams Entertainment would later include Bubbles in several of its arcade compilations over a decade after its initial release: the 1996 Williams Arcade's Greatest Hits, the 2000 Midway's Greatest Arcade Hits (Dreamcast version only), the 2003 Midway Arcade Treasures, the 2012 Midway Arcade Origins, and the 2022 Midway Legacy Edition Arcade1Up cabinet.
 Many of the anthologies were created by Digital Eclipse, who used emulation to run the original source code.
 While the developers focused on including highly recognizable games, the team was able to easily add Bubbles as a bonus title due to the similarity between the hardware of Williams' early arcade games.
 In 2000, a web-based version of Bubbles, along with nine other classic arcade games, was published on Shockwave.com.
 Four years later, Midway Games launched a website featuring the Shockwave versions.